port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/examples.md

 <TabItem value="let-user-relation">

-To grant permissions for a specific user to edit the `deployedAt` relation, add him to the users array:
+To grant permissions for a specific user to edit the `deployedAt` relation, add them to the users array:

 ```json showLineNumbers
 {